 Many begin by selling only the possessions that they never use or enjoy, as those are the easiest to let go.
 We advertise a garage sale and unload all the junk in our attics and garages and then give the money to some worthy cause.
 That is a start, of course.
 The Holy Spirit, however, who indwells all true believers to help them be holy, will help you to think about ways to lay up even more treasure in heaven.

 For example, the Spirit might help you to see, as He did me, that you could sell your house and use the equity to purchase a smaller house without debt (or less debt), which could enable you to lay up tens of thousands of dollars in heaven in the years ahead.

 He might help you realize that you could stop buying a new car every year and buy one every eight years—or never buy another new car and always buy a used one—again enabling you to lay up tens of thousands of dollars in heaven during the rest of your life.

 He might help you to unload those luxuries that serve no other purpose than to impress other people, swell your ego, or indulge your flesh.
 Diamonds, for example, are in this category (but don’t expect to sell them for anywhere close to what you paid for them…a good lesson in lousy earthly investments).

-Here’s another possibility: The Spirit might help you to make a decision to delay your retirement (or never retire), thus eliminating the need for storing up so much earthly treasure in retirement savings, enabling the storing up of hundreds of thousands of dollars in heaven, waiting for your eternal retirement.
+Here’s another possibility: The Spirit might help you to make a decision to delay your retirement, thus eliminating the need for storing up so much earthly treasure in retirement savings, enabling the storing up of hundreds of thousands of dollars in heaven, waiting for your eternal retirement.